poornima-sivanand/Cloud-Development-Guidance-Docs/docs/OCP3-OCP4Migration.md

 ### Time to Migrate

 - Migrate your CI/CD orchestrator first.
 In case you are using Jenkins, migrate Jenkins or redeploy Jenkins to the new tools namespace.
 This is where a Jenkins stored as code would come in handy.
 If you are using the BC Gov Jenkins image, use the one [here](https://github.com/BCDevOps/openshift-components/tree/jenkins-basic/upgrade-oc4).
 If you are using the RedHat Jenkins, use the latest image.

+If you are using bcgov jenkins, [click here](https://developer.gov.bc.ca/Migrating-Your-BC-Gov-Jenkins-to-the-Cloud) to see how to migrate it.

 - Modify your CI/CD pipeline to point to the new namespaces and deploy your application.